adriaan-vd-graaf/mrlink2/README.md

   --max_missingness MAX_MISSINGNESS
                         This is the maximum amount of individual missingness that is allowed in a summary statistic MR-link 2 can be sensitive to large differences in summary statistic missingness, so by default each SNP association should have at least 0.95 of observations available.
   --var_explained_grid VAR_EXPLAINED_GRID [VAR_EXPLAINED_GRID ...]
                         This field specifies the amount of variance explained of the LD matrix that is used by MR-link 2.
-You can add onto this field, and all variances explained will be added:--var_explained_grid 0.99 0.999 0.2 0.96 0.1 will perform an MR-link 2 estimate for all these values.
+You can add onto this field, and all variances explained will be added: --var_explained_grid 0.99 0.999 0.2 0.96 0.1 will perform an MR-link 2 estimate for all these values.
-  --continue_analysis   Flag to continue an already started analysis, if specified this will look for a temporaryfile, and if it present, reuse its results.
+  --continue_analysis   Flag to continue an already started analysis, if specified this will look for a temporary file, and if it present, reuse its results.
 This can be handy if you have hundreds of associated regions, which can sometimes take a long time to run.
   --no_normalize_sumstats
                         flag to _not_ normalize summary statistics --verbose VERBOSE     Set to 1 if you want to read more output, for debugging purposes
 ```